 Ask your librarian for help in scanning sections.
+You can scan and email a .pdf to yourself from these excellent overviews.

 The Librarian is available for individual help as well, as needed, by appointment or drop by.